PhillipChaffee/weather-app/README.md

 #### Steps to try out the app locally

-1. Clone the repo. `git clone git@github.com:PhillipChaffee/weather-app.git`
+1. Clone the repo `git clone git@github.com:PhillipChaffee/weather-app.git` or download and unzip it
-2. Open a shell or terminal window in the directory you cloned it to
+2. Open a shell or terminal window in the directory you cloned or unzipped it to
 3. Run npm install `npm i`
 4. Run the app `npm start`